hansstanley/orbital-nusmodded/README.md

 # NUSModded

-NUSModded is a project that aims to produce a module roadmap for incoming students to NUS.
+NUSModded is a project that aims to assist students of NUS, especially freshmen with module planning.

+We hope to make the module planning process significantly easier for most students, by being a central place for the module requirements of each course and enabling each student to plan their module roadmap over the entire course of study based on their requirements and preferences.
+The students would also be able to view issues, if any, in their roadmap such as not meeting the module application criteria.

 ## Installation